 - Has a welcome bonus where you can earn 60,000 points after you spend $3,000 on purchases in the first 3 months from your account opening.

 - Offers 6,000 points on your anniversary every year

-The Southwest Performance Business Card is exceptional, and I’d argue it’s the single best Southwest Airlines credit card.
-In addition to the huge bonus of 80K points, the card also offers 9,000 anniversary bonus points, 365 Wi-Fi credits per year, four upgraded boardings per year, a $500 credit towards points transfers every anniversary year, and more.
+The Southwest Performance Business Card is exceptional.
+In addition to the huge bonus of 80K points, the card also offers 9,000 anniversary bonus points, 365 Wi-Fi credits per year, four upgraded boardings per year, a $500 credit toward points transfers every anniversary year, and more.
 The value of that should add up quickly if you fly Southwest frequently.